Resilience@Work: Mental Toughness Training by Dr Suzy Green

 Research tells us that “mental toughness” is in a large-part inherited and trait-like however the good news is that it has the potential to be developed through life experiences or developmental opportunities that increase factors such as self-confidence, self-esteem, locus of control, and problem-solving skills (Marchant, Polma, Clough, Jackson, Levy & Nicholls, 2007).

-The Golden Door Speciality Retreat that I’ll be facilitating this July will be a fabulous opportunity for a small group of participants to explore the 4C model in depth and learn key psychological skills that have been proven to build resilience, wellbeing and enhance performance.
+The Golden Door Speciality Retreat that I’ll be facilitating will be a fabulous opportunity for a small group of participants to explore the 4C model in depth and learn key psychological skills that have been proven to build resilience, wellbeing and enhance performance.

 I hope you can join me.